South Downs Way, looking toward Beachy Head

 Thankfully, there are plenty of campsites for those looking to keep costs down.
 Spending most nights under canvas, perhaps paired with hostels and bunkhouses now and again, will save you hundreds of pounds if you’re walking solo.

-Sites typically cost £10-15pp, with the more expensive ones usually having more facilities.
+Sites typically cost around £15pp, with the more expensive ones usually having more facilities.
 Prices at the hostels vary based on how busy they are and size of the room, but as an example, expect to pay somewhere around £25 for a dorm bed at the impressive YHA South Downs.

 You can also camp there using your own tent or one of theirs, along with fancier options like camping pods.

-Various other budget options are available on or near the South Downs Way, including bunkhouses in Cocking, Pyecombe, and Houghton Bridge, camping barns in Gumber Bothy and Houghton Bridge, and several shepherd’s huts.
+Various other budget options are also available on or near the South Downs Way, including bunkhouses, camping barns, and several shepherd’s huts.

 If you’re self-catering, there were supermarkets and convenience stores in most of the towns and villages we stayed in.
 Some had limited hours, though, so be sure to check in advance if you’re planning to pick up supplies.

-Staying in double or twin rooms in pubs, BnB’s, and Airbnb’s, our accommodation averaged just under £100/night (£50 per person.)
+Staying in double or twin rooms in pubs, BnB’s, and Airbnb’s, our accommodation averaged just under £120/night (£60 per person.)
 Having breakfast included helped reduce the sting a little, but it still wasn’t cheap.
-Of course, having a comfortable bed, hot shower, and private room are luxuries you don’t often get on long-distance hikes either!

 You’ll be able to save quite a bit on those costs if you carry everything you plan to eat and drink while walking each day instead of buying lunch and snacks, and limit yourself to water in the evenings.
 I’m absolutely not disciplined enough to do that, but who knows, you might be.